pranavgore09/whats-the-weather/README.md

 wats-the-weather
 ================

-Get history of weather for input city names.
+Get history of weather for input city names. [using backbonejs]

 ### What it is
 This is my first backbone appliation that actually does something :).
 It fetches weather history for cities.